BBC head says broadcaster must reform or die

 "The basis for the BBC's position in this country is the trust that people have in it," Patten said.
 "If the BBC loses that, it's over."

+He will receive one year's salary, worth 450,000 pounds, as part of a pay-off deal, the BBC reported.

-The witness in the Newsight report, who says he suffered sexual abuse at a care home in the late 1970s, said on Friday he had misidentified the politician, Alistair McAlpine.
+The witness in the Newsnight report, who said he suffered sexual abuse at a care home in the late 1970s, confessed on Friday he had misidentified the politician, Alistair McAlpine, and retracted his allegation.
 Newsnight admitted it had not shown the witness a picture of McAlpine, or approached McAlpine for comment before going to air.

 Already under pressure after revelations that a long-time star presenter, the late Jimmy Savile, was a paedophile, Entwistle conceded on the BBC morning news that he had not known - or asked - who the alleged abuser was until the name appeared in social media.